-This defines the pchip slopes at interior breakpoints, but the slopes $d_1$ and $d_n$ at either end of the data interval are determined by a slightly different, one-sided analysis.
+This defines the pchip slopes at interior breakpoints, but the slopes d_1 and d_n at either end of the data interval are determined by a slightly different, one-sided analysis.
 The details are in pchiptx.m.

--[Molo4], section 3.4
+---Moler [Molo4], section 3.4

-Section 3.6 of [Molo4] shows the implementation of pchiptx.m:
+In section 3.6, Moler [Molo4] shows the implementation of pchiptx.m: